kaibailey2/GIS_portfolio/README.md

 # GIS_portfolio

-# Project #1: Whole Foods locations in relation to the population.
+# Project #1: A Case Study of Whole Foods locations in relation to the population in King County, WA.
 <br>

 ![whitepopwhole](https://github.com/kaibailey2/GIS_portfolio/assets/148814961/0a483b6f-ecc2-4f15-80be-1efce977a2da)